parabka24/alc_website/README.md

   <b>Explore Vidyavardhini's Degree College:</b> Users can learn about the academic programs offered, campus facilities, faculty, and more.<br>
 <b>Founders & Leadership:</b> Dedicated sections about the founders of Vidyavardhini and the current president provide insights into the visionary leaders behind the institution.<br>
 <b>College Library:</b> Users can explore the resources available in the college library, including book catalogues, e-resources, and library services.<br>
+<b>Home Navigation via Logo:</b> The site's logo is clickable and serves as a convenient navigation tool, redirecting users back to the homepage whenever clicked.
+This ensures a smoother and more efficient browsing experience.<br>
+<b>Instant Access to Merit List PDF:</b> When the user clicks on the merit list options, they can directly download the merit list PDF file. <br>
 <b>Additional Information:</b> The website also includes information on extra-curricular activities, admissions, and academic calendars. <br>
-<b>Instant Access to Merit List PDF:</b> When the user clicks on the merit list options, they can directly download the merit list PDF file.
 </p>